smartmetals/phoenix_quickstart/README.md

 Answer yes to the questions about installing dependencies.

-Open `projects/myappname/config/dev.exs` and change the db `:hostname` to "db"
+Open `projects/myappname/config/dev.exs` and change the db `hostname:`  from localhost to "db".

 Note below commands use the sourced function `dmix`, not `mix` directly.